mileswhen/BiologicalComputing/notes.md

 Questions to address
 ---
-* riboswitches to connect caches?
+* Why do fast computation?
+Application?
+Fast-response to complex stimulus.
+Transient state preservation.
+As a tool to re-program gene circuits (modulo counter that changes the write address).
 * encode some information in RNA to be written (PE)?
 * use roofline model to conceptualize the problem?
 * How to control write error?
 Less error-prone writer or error correction.
+Maybe use PE to delete, "flush cache"?
 * For parallelization, how to define a thread here?
 * How to connect information encoded in DNA to information encoded in stable gRNA concentrations?
-* "state" vs. cache
+* any advantage to making this synchronous via clock?